ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 |                        | Multiple partitions are separated by commas.             |
 +------------------------+----------------------------------------------------------+

-You can view the partitions (queues) that you can submit batch jobs to, with the following command:
+View the partitions (queues) that you can submit batch jobs to with the following command:

 .. code-block::

     [ng-login01 ~]$ sinfo -s -o "%.14R %.12l %.12L %.5D"

-You can also view specific configuration information about the compute nodes associated with your primary partition(s), with the following command:
+View specific configuration information about the compute nodes associated with your primary partition(s) with the following command:

 .. code-block::